AzamatToshtemirov90/WeatherApp/README.md

 ## What can be improved?

-* Test cases can be added
+* More test cases can be added
 * Does not support local storage.
 * UI can be improved.
 * Entity classes for UI can be separated than the one used for remote calls